Health and Safety

 Sanitizing, Disinfecting and Social Distancing

-Museum signage provides reminders to maintain social distancing, wash and sanitize hands frequently, and wear face coverings.
+Museum signage provides reminders to maintain social distancing, wash and sanitize hands frequently.
 Signs and floor decals have been installed to assist with distancing and one-way directional pathways in some areas.

 Hand Sanitizer: Stations can be found throughout all three levels of the museum.